sa-concept-refactoring/doc/chapters/projectManagement.typ

 #pagebreak()
 #set page(flipped: false)

-== Time Tracking
+== Time Tracking <time-tracking>

-To monitor our working hours effectively, we have established a straightforward Google Sheet where we meticulously record information about our tasks, such as who is assigned to them, the task's nature, and the duration spent on each task.
-Additionally, each entry includes a brief comment detailing the specific work performed during that time.
+To monitor the working hours effectively, a Google Sheet was established where information about the tasks was meticulously recorded.
+Each record contains the date of execution, time spent, name of executioner, task category and a brief comment detailing the specific work performed during that time.

-// TODO small summary of time tracking
+The summary in @time-tracking-report shows the total time spent on each category per week.

+// TODO: update image
+#figure(
+  image("../images/time_tracking_report.png"),
+  caption: [
+    Hours worked per week and category.
+  ],
+) <time-tracking-report>